 Foreign enterprisers who want to open companies in Liechtenstein usually have many questions related to the procedure, but also to their rights and obligations.
 Below, our advisors have answered some of these questions:

-The whole company registration procedure in Liechtenstein takes about 1 month, however, in certain cases, this period can be longer.
+The whole company registration procedure in Liechtenstein takes about one month, however, in certain cases, this period can be longer.

 Yes, the law requires all companies registered in Liechtenstein to have a local address.
 We can help you with virtual office services for this purpose.